Tsukani/csgo-vertical-nametag/README.md

 Paste the name tag URL first and afterwards the skin URL (Right click to paste).
 Lastly enter the name which you would like to use for your skin.
 #### SKIN NAMES BELOW 9 CHARACTERS HAVE ONLY BEEN PROVED TO WORK USING THIS METHOD.
 TO MAKE SURE YOU GET THE DESIRED RESULT, PLEASE ONLY NAME YOUR SKIN A MAXIMUM OF 9 CHARACTERS!
 You'll be prompted to confirm the name tag and will see a preview of the result.
-Type `y` to use the name tag-
+Type `y` to use the name tag.

 ## Why is my account credentials required?
 (And how does it work?)
 Your credentials are required to establish a connection to the CS:GO GameCordinator.